Clone, Arc, and Lifetime Annotations: Why Your Rust Architecture Is Quietly Bleeding Performance

 Each worker owns its data exclusively while processing it, hands ownership to the next stage, and never contends on shared memory.

-This is not a microservices metaphor — its a CPU cache argument: data has one owner at a time, one cache line master, no coherence traffic.
+This is not a microservices metaphor — it’s a CPU cache argument: data has one owner at a time, one cache line master, no coherence traffic.

 use std::sync::mpsc;